eolinker/apinto-import/README.md

 # apinto-worker-import
-a tool for import worker config to apinto
+a tool for importing worker config to apinto